 Nonetheless, all anticoagulants increase bleeding risk.
 When the newer drugs were first approved, medical experts were especially concerned that no antidote existed to reverse their blood-thinning effects.

-However, a milestone was reached in the evolution of anticlotting drugs in 2015 when the FDA approved a reversal agent to counteract the effects of dabigatran (Pradaxa).
+However, a milestone was reached in the evolution of anticlotting drugs in 2015 when to counteract the effects of dabigatran (Pradaxa).

 The antidote, idarucizumab (Praxbind), can stem uncontrolled bleeding—such as the kind that could result from Pradaxa’s anticoagulant effects—in a potentially life-threatening emergency situation.
 Thus, it provides a layer of protection for patients.